Beth Mouat

 Award Date: 1 Jan 2002

-Master in Science, Patterns in the diet of Illex argenitinus (Cephalopoda: Ommastrephidae) from the Falkland Islands jigging fishery, The University of Edinburgh
+Master in Science, Patterns in the diet of Illex argenitinus (Cephalopoda: Ommastrephidae) from the Falkland Islands jigging fishery, University of Aberdeen

 Award Date: 1 Jan 1999

-Bachelor of Science, Phytoplankton and hydromedusae involved in the mortality of farmed salmon in Shetland, The University of Edinburgh
+Bachelor of Science, Phytoplankton and hydromedusae involved in the mortality of farmed salmon in Shetland, University of Aberdeen

 Award Date: 1 Jan 1998